The Samsung U28E590D is one of the cheapest 4K monitors available making it an ideal display for those with a limited

-For PC use, keep in mind that the monitor will require scaling due to its rich pixel density, and some applications don’t scale all that well.
+For PC use, keep in mind that the monitor will require scaling due to its high pixel density, and some applications don’t scale all that well.
 We can’t really blame the Samsung U28E590D monitor for this as certain apps are simply poorly-optimized.

 The viewing angles of 160° vertically and 170° horizontally will cause the picture to shift in color/contrast when looking at it from skewed angles, which is an expected drawback of TN panels.

 Moving on, while TN panels have the worst viewing angles and colors, they do have the fastest response time speed of only 1ms.

-This will remove all ghosting, trailing, and motion blur of fast-moving objects in fast-paced games thus providing you with a buttery smooth motion clarity.
+This will remove all ghosting, trailing, and motion blur of fast-moving objects in fast-paced games thus providing you with buttery-smooth motion clarity.

 The image straight out of the box is a bit underwhelming, but after some quick calibration, it gets notably better.

 Finally, the Samsung U28E590D input lag performance is very good and amounts to ~9ms.

-Although the Samsung U28E590D supports AMD FreeSync, it doesn’t work over HDMI, only over the DisplayPort.
-So, if you have an Xbox One, you won’t be able to utilize the monitor’s variable refresh rate.
+Although the Samsung U28E590D supports AMD FreeSync, it doesn’t work over HDMI, only over DisplayPort.
+So, if you have an Xbox One console, you won’t be able to utilize the monitor’s variable refresh rate.

-On the other hand, if you have a FreeSync-compatible graphics card, you can synchronize the Samsung U28E590D refresh rate with the GPU’s frame rate thus eliminating screen tearing and stuttering.
+On the other hand, if you have a FreeSync-compatible graphics card, you can synchronize the Samsung U28E590D refresh rate with the GPU’s frame rate and thus eliminae screen tearing and stuttering.

 Design & Connectivity

-Connectivity includes two HDMI 2.0 ports, a DisplayPort, and a headphones jack.
+Connectivity includes two HDMI 2.0 ports, DisplayPort 1.2, and a headphones jack.
 The Samsung U28E590D FreeSync range is 40-60Hz/FPS over DisplayPort.

 Price & Similar Monitors